 If you aren't sure exactly what therapy with younger children looks like or if it would be a good fit for your family's needs, check out Kelly Jean's blog series (linked here) to learn more!

-You can read more about our child therapist Kelly Jean Tucker LCMHC here.
+You can read more about our young child therapist Kelly Jean Tucker LCMHC here.

 Please shoot us an email to schedule a 15 minute phone consultation to get started!